noiseprotocol/noise_spec/noise.md

  key `k` of 256 bits, a 64-bit unsigned integer nonce `n`, and associated data `ad`.
 If the authentication fails an error is signaled to the caller.

+Noise depends on the following **hash function** (and an associated constant):

  * **`HASH(data)`**: Hashes some arbitrary-length data with a collision-resistant hash function and returns an output of 256 bits.

+ * **`BLOCKLEN`**: A constant specifying the size in bytes that the hash function uses internally to divide its input for iterative processing.
+This is needed to use the hash function within the HMAC construct (`BLOCKLEN` is `B` in RFC 2104).

-Noise defines an additional function based on the `HASH` function.
+Noise defines an additional function based on the above `HASH` function.
 The `||` operator indicates concatentation of byte sequences:

  * **`HKDF(chaining_key, data)`**:  Sets the 256-bit value `temp_key =
  HMAC-HASH(chaining_key, data)`.
 Sets the 256-bit value `output1 =